maxlaverse/mumbi-fs300/README.md

 [Install]
 WantedBy=multi-user.target`
 ```
-_Note:_ I run the software as root but it doesn't need root privileges at all.
-Just make sure that the user you use is in the `dialout` group to have access to the serial port.
+_Note:_ This examples runs the software as root but it doesn't need root privileges at all.
+Just make sure that the user you use is member of the `dialout` group to have access to the serial port.

 Make sure your MQTT broker is started.
 This was tested with `mosquitto` (v1.3.4) but any compatible broker would work.